corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 Ownable states represent states that have an owner.
 Typically an owner is responsible for signing transactions where ownable states are transferred from one owner to another.

-## Contract Design
+## Basic Contract Design

 In order to fully understand the design motivations, first we must understand some of the challenges commonly faced by CorDapp developers.

-## Basic Contract Design

 We'll start by taking a look at a trivial contract implementation, below.
 The following contract defines three commands; Create, Update and Delete.
-The verify function delegates these command types to `verifyCreate`, `verifyUpdate` and `verifyDelete` functions respectively; for example:
+The `verify` function delegates these command types to `verifyCreate`, `verifyUpdate` and `verifyDelete` functions respectively; for example:

 ```kotlin
     public final class ExampleContract implements Contract {